Repositories

 podman push ${QUAY_HOSTNAME}/olleb/rollback:latest

-• Verify that the image has been pushed into Quay repository.
-Check also the manifest digest and the layers.
+• Verify that the image has been pushed to the Quay repository.
+Also, check the manifest digest and the layers.

 rblatest1